vacp2p/rfc-index/status/raw/status-app-protocols.md

 #### Self-addressed messages

 The application MUST define at least one distinct pubsub topic for self-addressed messages.
-The application MAY defined a set of more than one pubsub topic for self-addressed messages to allow traffic sharding for scalability.
+The application MAY define a set of more than one pubsub topic for self-addressed messages to allow traffic sharding for scalability.

 #### Global messages